thoth-station/dependency-monkey/README.md

 ![The Dependency Monkey](graphics/dependency_monkey.png)

+# Software Stacks

+By Software Stack we mean any set of packages that is requires to provide the functions requires by your software.
+A software stack is valid, if we can create a set of direct acyclic graphs, that contains all packages requires by the software stack.
+These packages may include version specifications.

+# Validation

+A Validation is the task of evaluation if a given software stack specification could be resolved into a set of graphs.
+The resolution algorithm or tool may be specific to each ecosystem the software packages come from.

 # An Example

 Right now the dependency monkey is capable of validating Python requirements/software stacks: if you ask him to 'validate pandas and numpy and six' it will tell you if this software stack is valid or not.
 The API will also return a resolved and locked dependency list, always defaulting to the latest version of each package.